AmnaJahan/AmnaJahan/README.md

 - 👋 Hi, I’m @AmnaJahan
-- 👀 I’m interested in coding and learning new tech stuff.
+- 👀 I’m interested in coding and learning new tech stuff
 - 🌱 I’m currently learning CS50
 - 💞️ I’m looking to collaborate on multiple projects that help me to grow.
 - 📫 How to reach me: amnajr100@gmail.com